 If you do not have the correct travel documents and required negative COVID-19 test certificate you will not be able to board the flight.

-You must wear cloth or medical mask throughout Dubai International, during boarding, throughout your flight, and as you leave the aircraft.
+If you are traveling to or transiting through Dubai, you must wear a cloth or medical mask throughout your flight and while at Dubai International.
+If you’re traveling from Dubai, your destination’s mask rules apply during your flight.
 Children under 6 years old and customers who have certain medical conditions do not have to wear a mask.

 Due to local government regulations, only medical face masks are accepted on flights from Dubai to Germany.